OleSkaar/Plunder/Index/Inventory.md

 Each level of exhaustion you gain takes up an inventory slot.

 ## Movement rates
 A character can carry a certain amount of items before they are encumbered, as indicated on their character sheets.
-An unencumbered character can move 120 feet in a turn, or 40 feet in a combat round.
 Getting encumbered means reducing this speed to the level indicated on the character sheet.